Chat-Wane/sage-jena/sage-jena-tdb2/README.md

   execution: when pausing, the last key of a range iterator is saved;
   on resuming, the saved key is used to create a new range iterator departing from this key.

+- [X] The additional ability to get a random triple/quad from a random triple/quad pattern with a logarithmic time complexity in terms of number of triples/quads in the dataset.

+- [X] The additional ability to get cardinality estimates of a random triple/quad pattern with a logarithmic time complexity in terms of number of triples/quads in the dataset.